Laurie Sutton: Biography

 In the late-1980s he was a leader on the community campaign to save Silverstream Hospital where his wife Betty had previously worked.
 The campaign was unsuccessful and the hospital was closed in June 1989.
 He then led the public Save Hutt Hospital campaign protest over the threatened closure of Hutt Hospital's ward 8 (the adolescent ward) which climaxed with a large march outside the hospital on High Street.
 It was thought to be the biggest crowd ever gathered for any occasion in the Hutt Valley.
 When he addressed the massive crowd he described Simon Upton, the then minister of health, as "wonky in the head" if he failed to heed the extent of the opposition to the government's plan to centralise Wellington's specialist medical and surgical services.

-In the 1991 New Year Honours, Sunderland was awarded the Queen's Service Medal for community service.
+In the 1991 New Year Honours, Sutton was awarded the Queen's Service Medal for community service.

 Sutton died in 2003, aged 81.
 His ashes were placed in the Taita Cemetery memorial wall which he had founded.